cameraui/docs/cameras/camview.md

 Click a tile to expand it to the full view, click it again to go back to the grid.
 Views with a single camera stay as they are.

 The fullscreen button in a tile's control bar shows that camera alone.
-There the control bar also has **Shortcuts** and a timeline for this camera.
+There the dots in the control bar also offer **Shortcuts** and a **Timeline** for this camera.
 If you play back recordings there, the other cameras pick up the same point in time when you leave fullscreen.

 ## Playback across the grid